-16.6 Lifting Equipment
+16.9 Lifting Equipment

-A competent person/engineer will examine on site such equipment as is specified in legislation and report their findings to Italia Conti, including regular LOLER assessments of 'lifting' equipment.
+A competent person/engineer will examine on site such equipment as is specified in legislation and report their findings to Italia Conti, including regular LOLER assessments of 'lifting' equipment2.

-It is the CEO's responsibility to ensure that any and all safety defects are rectified before the equipment is used.
+It is Italia Conti's responsibility to ensure that any and all safety defects are rectified before the equipment is used.
 The Chief Operations Officer holds copies of the records.